VladPetrariu/netflix-content-analytics/README.md

 # Netflix Content Analytics

-COSC 301 course project at UBCO — Analyzing Netflix's catalog of movies and TV shows using Python, SQLite, and Tableau.
+COSC 301 course project at UBCO, analyzing Netflix's catalog of movies and TV shows using Python, SQLite, and Tableau.

 ## Dataset